SwarmMarkets/open-dotc/docs/TechnicalRequirements/OpenDotc/v2/structures/DotcStructuresV2.md

 }
 ```

-## Price
+## AssetPrice

 Represents the price details in the DOTC trading system.

-_Defines the structure for price details including price feed address, min, max, and percentage._
+_Defines the structure for price details including price feed address, offerMaximumPrice, offerMinimumPrice, and percentage._

 ### Parameters